 What’s your favourite lens?

 Do you have a lens you shoot with often? or almost exclusively?
 Do you have a “Standard Zoom” lens attached to your camera body as your default?
 It’s not a surprise many choose a “Standard Zoom”, those in the 18mm to 135mm range.
 Those lenses that give you a reasonable wide angle and zoom range.
 Not extremely wide angle nor telephoto.
-This lens is typically one of the first lenses that people buy as it covers a pretty range of zoom area.
+This lens is typically one of the first lenses that people buy as it covers a nice range of zoom area.
 These lenses typically have a minimum aperture as high as f/2.8 to as low as f/4.

 Admittedly most do, including myself.
 However I challenge you!

 Take a stock of your lens inventory and choose “A lens of the month”.
 Perhaps this is time to buy a new lens.
 Grab a lens and do a majority of your shooting with that lens exclusively.
 Perhaps you have a 50mm f/1.2 with a wild shallow depth of field, or a 500mm f/4 zoom lens.
-What ever you have grab choose a lens and challenge yourself to use it exclusively or in situations you normally wouldn’t.
+What ever you have choose a lens and challenge yourself to use it exclusively or in situations you normally wouldn’t.

 For example, shooting a 50mm f/1.2 will give you the opportunity to shoot in low light situations you might not normally be used to, or give you a shallow depth of field.
 Grab your 500mm f/4 lens for landscape photography and zoom into patterns you find in the landscape instead of the broad landscape.